 Diathermy is therapeutic heating of tissues using oscillating high-frequency electromagnetic fields, either short-wave or microwave.
 These modalities do not seem superior to simpler forms of heating and are now seldom used.

 Ultrasound uses high-frequency sound waves to penetrate deep (4 to 10 cm) into the tissue; its effects are thermal, mechanical, chemical, and biologic.
-It is indicated for tendinitis, bursitis, contractures, osteoarthritis, bone injuries, and complex regional pain syndrome.
+It is indicated for tendinitis, bursitis, contractures, osteoarthritis, bone injuries, and complex regional pain syndrome Complex Regional Pain Syndrome (CRPS) Complex regional pain syndrome (CRPS) is chronic neuropathic pain that follows soft-tissue or bone injury (type I) or nerve injury (type II) and lasts longer and is more severe than expected... read more .
 Ultrasound should not be applied to ischemic tissue, anesthetized areas, or areas of acute infection nor be used to treat hemorrhagic diathesis or cancer.
 Also, it should not be applied over the eyes, brain, spinal cord, ears, heart, reproductive organs, brachial plexus, or bones that are healing.

 Cold may be applied locally using an ice bag, a cold pack, or volatile fluids (eg, ethyl chloride, vapocoolant spray), which cool by evaporation.
 Spread of cold on the skin depends on the thickness of the epidermis, underlying fat and muscle, water content of the tissue, and rate of blood flow.
 Care must be taken to avoid tissue damage and hypothermia.
 Cold should not be applied over poorly perfused areas.

 Transcutaneous electrical nerve stimulation (TENS) uses low current at low-frequency oscillation to relieve pain.
 Patients feel a gentle tingling sensation without increased muscle tension.
-Depending on the severity of pain, 20 min to a few hours of stimulation may be applied several times daily.
+Depending on the severity of pain, 20 minutes to a few hours of stimulation may be applied several times daily.
 Often, patients are taught to use the TENS device and decide when to apply treatment.
-Because TENS may cause arrhythmia, it is contraindicated in patients with any advanced heart disorder or a pacemaker.
+TENS therapy should not be applied over or close to the area where an electronic device is implanted, because TENS could cause such a device to malfunction.
 It should not be applied over the eyes.

-Cervical traction is often indicated for chronic neck pain due to cervical spondylosis, disk prolapse, whiplash injuries, or torticollis.
+Cervical traction is often indicated for chronic neck pain due to cervical spondylosis Cervical Spondylosis and Spondylotic Cervical Myelopathy Cervical spondylosis is osteoarthritis of the cervical spine causing stenosis of the canal and sometimes cervical myelopathy due to encroachment of bony osteoarthritic growths (osteophytes)... read more , cervical radiculopathy, whiplash injuries, or torticollis Cervical Dystonia Cervical dystonia is characterized by involuntary tonic contractions or intermittent spasms of neck muscles.
+The cause is usually unknown.
+Diagnosis is clinical.
+Treatment can include physical... read more .
 Vertical traction (with patients in a sitting position) is more effective than horizontal traction (with patients lying in bed).
-Motorized intermittent rhythmic traction with 7.5 to 10 kg is most effective.
-For best results, traction should be applied with the patient’s neck flexed 15 to 20°.
+For both motorized intermittent rhythmic traction and static traction, the amount of weight used varies, but generally should provide a gentle stretch to the neck muscles but not cause pain.
 Generally, hyperextension of the neck should be avoided because it may increase nerve root compression in the intervertebral foramina.
 Traction is usually combined with other physical therapy, including exercises and manual stretching.
+Traction is generally avoided in patients with longstanding rheumatoid arthritis or other inflammatory arthropathies involving the cervical spine.

-Massage may mobilize contracted tissues, relieve pain, and reduce swelling and induration associated with trauma (eg, fracture, joint injury, sprain, strain, bruise, peripheral nerve injury).
-Massage should be considered for low back pain, arthritis, periarthritis, bursitis, neuritis, fibromyalgia, hemiplegia, paraplegia, quadriplegia, multiple sclerosis, cerebral palsy, certain types of cancer, and amputation.
+Massage Massage Therapy In massage therapy (a manipulative and body-based practice), body tissues are manipulated to reduce pain, relieve muscle tension, and reduce stress.
+The therapeutic value of massage for many... read more may mobilize contracted tissues, relieve pain, and reduce swelling and induration associated with trauma (eg, fracture, joint injury, sprain, strain, bruise).
+Massage should be considered for low back pain, fibromyalgia Fibromyalgia Fibromyalgia is a common, incompletely understood nonarticular, noninflammatory disorder characterized by generalized aching (sometimes severe); widespread tenderness of muscles, areas around... read more , hemiplegia, myofascial pain, cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of nonprogressive conditions characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or... read more , and amputation.
 Massage should not be used to treat infections or thrombophlebitis.
-It is not advised for patients with severe allergies because it causes histamine to be released throughout the body.
 Only a licensed or certified massage therapist should use massage for treatment of an injury because of variability in therapists’ training and skills.